By Rebecca Parker, Listening and Spoken Language Specialist (LSLS Cert. AVT)

 - We can provide guidance with assistive technologies, to ensure you are as independent as possible in your everyday life

-With no waiting list and immediate capacity, don’t delay seeking help from our professional and experienced speech pathologists.
+With no waiting list, don’t delay seeking help from our professional and experienced speech pathologists.
 Our friendly team are passionate about delivering therapy and are excited to meet new clients!